LucasDNunes/product-ms/README.md

 # product-ms

+The service is running with jdk 11.

-steps to run application:
+Steps to run this service:

-clone the repository and run the commands inside the file
+Clone the repository and run the commands inside the file
 ```
 mvn install
 ```
-and
+And
 ```
 java -jar target/product-ms-0.0.1-SNAPSHOT.jar
 ```

-the application will run in the url: http://localhost:9999
+The service will run in the url: http://localhost:9999